arillso/ansible.chocolatey/README.md

   - commandExecutionTimeoutSeconds: 2700
 ```

-### feature
+### Features

-There are functions that can adjust the way Chocolatey works for you
+There are functions that you can adjust in which way Chocolatey works for you.
 See: [https://chocolatey.org/docs/chocolatey-configuration#features](https://chocolatey.org/docs/chocolatey-configuration#features)

 ```yml